BenjaminXiang/RadX/shaders-sdk/RadX2-SM7-DEV/readme.md

-# Rapid Sort NVIDIA SM7.X Edition
+# Rapid Sort NVIDIA SM7.X Edition (in-development)

 Enable these extensions as default and required...